group exhibition

 Een postkaart stuur je op van onderweg.
 Je kiest een kaartje uit een souvenirwinkel, je schrijft een paar zinnen, je plakt een zegel.
 Een klein gebaar dat zegt: ik ben hier, ik denk aan jou.
 Maar wat als de herinnering al vervormd is voordat de kaart vertrekt?

 Hilde Goossens schildert om te onthouden.
 In deze serie collages vertrekt ze van die conventie en ondermijnt haar van binnenuit.
 De drager is een lichtgele vintage postkaart, het formaat van een herinnering.
-De beelden zijn fragmenten uit reisschilderijen op papier, verticaal gecoupeerd en in een nieuwe volgorde samengebracht.
-Wat overblijft is geen representatie van een plek, maar een residu: een echo die net genoeg bevat om herkenning te triggeren, en tegelijk de vervreemding erkent.
+De beelden zijn fragmenten uit reisschilderijen, verticaal gecoupeerd en in een nieuwe volgorde samengebracht.
+Wat overblijft is geen representatie van een plek, maar een residu: een echo die net genoeg bevat om herkenning op te roepen, en tegelijk de vervreemding erkent.

-De inspiratie kwam onverwacht: de dunne stroken die overblijven als je schilderijen bijsnijdt.
-Wat normaal wordt weggegooid, wordt hier het vertrekpunt.
+De inspiratie kwam onverwacht: de dunne stroken die overblijven als je schilderijen op papier bijsnijdt.
+Wat normaal wordt weggegooid, wordt bij deze collages het vertrekpunt.

-In de collages duiken geperforeerde gele cirkels op, gerangschikt als de eerste letter van de bestemming in brailleschrift.
+In de beelden duiken geperforeerde gele cirkels op, gerangschikt als de eerste letter van de bestemming in brailleschrift.
 Perforatie als beperking, als opening, als schrift dat je leest met je vingers.
 De keuze voor braille is ook persoonlijk: het zicht gaat achteruit, net als het geheugen.
-Misschien is de tastzin ooit de enige toegang die rest.
+Misschien is de tastzin ooit de enige toegang die rest?
 Het thema van de expo, Restrictions, is hier letterlijk doorgeprikt in het papier.
-De lichtgele postkaart schijnt door het gat heen.
+De lichtgele postkaart schijnt door de gaten heen.

 Op de achterzijde staat telkens hetzelfde adres: dat van ouders, aan wie nooit een kaartje werd gestuurd.
-Met datum, met plaatsnaam, met een fragment uit een dagboek.
-Veel te laat, en toch.
+Met een datum, en met een plaatsnaam, met een fragment uit een dagboek.
+Ruim over tijd.

-Greetings from ... gaat over wat verloren gaat in de overdracht, over de kloof tussen beleving en herinnering.
-En over het goedmaken van een klein, hardnekkig verzuim.
+Greetings from ... gaat over wat verloren gaat in de overdracht, over de kloof tussen de beleving en de herinnering.
+En ook over het goedmaken van een klein, hardnekkig verzuim.

 A postcard is sent from somewhere.
 You choose a card from a souvenir shop, write a few lines, stick on a stamp.
 A small gesture that says: I am here, I am thinking of you.
 But what if the memory is already distorted before the card departs?

-The inspiration came unexpectedly: the thin strips left over when paintings are trimmed.
-What is normally discarded becomes the starting point here.
+The inspiration came unexpectedly: the thin strips left over when paintings on paper are trimmed.
+What is normally discarded becomes the starting point for these collages.

-In the collages, perforated yellow circles appear, arranged as the first letter of the destination in Braille.
+In the images, perforated yellow circles appear, arranged as the first letter of the destination in Braille.
 Perforation as restriction, as opening, as a script read with the fingers.
 The choice of Braille is also personal: her sight is declining, as is her memory.
-Perhaps touch will one day be the only access that remains.
+Perhaps touch will one day be the only access that remains?
 The theme of the exhibition, Restrictions, is here literally pierced into the paper.
-The pale yellow postcard shines through the hole.
+The pale yellow postcard shines through the holes.

 On the reverse side, the same address appears on every card: that of parents to whom postcards were never sent from her travels.
-With date, with place name, with a fragment from a diary.
-Far too late, and yet.
+With a date, with a place name, with a fragment from a diary.
+Long past due date.

-Greetings from ... is about what is lost in transmission, about the gap between experience and memory.
-And about making amends for a small, persistent omission.
+Greetings from ... is about what is lost in transmission, about the gap between the experience and the memory.
+And also about making amends for a small, persistent omission.